xqemu/xqemu.com/docs/getting-started.md

         -drive index=0,media=disk,file=$HDD,locked \
         -drive index=1,media=cdrom,file=$DISC \
         -usb -device usb-xbox-gamepad

+Note: If launching a pre-built binary from AppVeyor, replace `./i386-softmmu/qemu-system-i386` with `./xqemu`

 Of course, on Windows the executable path will have a `.exe` extension.